mtsch/Ripserer.jl/docs/src/index.md

 [Abstract Types and Interfaces](@ref) API section for more information.

-If you have written an extension or are having trouble implementing one, please feel free to open a pull request or an issue, or contact me directly.
+If you have written an extension or are having trouble implementing one, please feel free to open a pull request or an issue.
+You may also contact me directly.

 ## Contributing